-As detailed market modelling was beyond the scope of this project, for the purposes of analysing the potential financial value of initiatives to reduce peak demand, we have adopted a high level estimate of \$200 per kW per annum as the value of avoiding an incremental kW of demand.
+As detailed market modelling was beyond the scope of this project, for the purposes of analysing the potential financial value of initiatives to reduce peak demand, we have selected a high level estimate of \$200 per kW per annum as the value of avoiding an incremental kW of demand.

 In selecting this value, we have taken into account the long run marginal cost (LRMC) of electricity network and generation investments, as well as high level estimates used in similar previous studies.
+We have also taken into account a number of factors relevant to the specific initiatives considered, and accordingly would caution the use of this high level estimate for other purposes.